clowdr-app/clowdr-web-app/README.md

 #### Set Up Hosting and Live Query

-From the app created in back4app, turn on live queries for the following tables by going to Server Settings -> Web Hosting and Live Query:
+From the app created in back4app, turn on live queries for the tables in the image below by going to Server Settings -> Web Hosting and Live Query:

 ![Live Query tables](art/LiveQuery.png?raw=true "Live Query Tables")